-A hidden jewel in a coastside Santa Cruz neighborhood, Surf House brings a polished bohemian feel right up to the edge of one of California’s best surf breaks.
-Feldman Architecture was approached to design a retreat in an unassuming neighborhood – aware of the feel and scale of the surrounding structures.
-The family was well-versed on the nuances of the site and dreamt of a home that fit naturally and sustainably into its beachy, eclectic locale.
+A hidden jewel in Santa Cruz, Surf House brings a polished bohemian feel right up to the edge of one of the state’s best surf breaks.
+The clients were well-versed on the nuances of the site and dreamt of a home that fit naturally and sustainably into its beachy, eclectic locale.

 LOCATION Santa Cruz, California

 Interior Design: Commune Design

 Contractor: RJL Construction